crdevdeu/calendar-app/README.md

 ### Demo

-A live version of the app can be accesed navigating to `http://localhost:4200/`
+A live version of the app can be accesed navigating to `https://calendar-app-840cc.firebaseapp.com/`

+## Todo

+- Add unit tests

+- Add missing interfaces and types

+## Known bugs

+- None